 Benefit rules are very specific about how we pay benefit entitlement.
 Where there is a liability to the council for rent and Council Tax, we are required to adjust the liability, leaving a net amount of rent and Council Tax to pay.
 Tenants who pay rent to a private landlord or housing association will normally receive rent allowance payments themselves.
 Entitlements may be paid to landlords.
 Where a decision about entitlement is delayed because information is missing, a payment on account can be made.
 Future payments will be adjusted accordingly.top

-• overlapping Housing Benefit temporarily to cover 2 homes;
+- overlapping Housing Benefit temporarily to cover two homes

-They are complex areas of administration and special leaflets explain how we make decisions and encourage requests for special consideration.top
+They are complex areas of administration.
+Special leaflets explain how we make decisions and encourage requests for special consideration.top

 Housing Benefit and Council Tax Benefit entitlement is normally only awarded from the Monday after a claim is received.
-Where a claimant can show continuous good cause for any delay in making a claim we can backdate entitlement for up to 6 months for these not subject to pension age rules and 3 months for those subject to pension age rules.
+Where a claimant can show continuous good cause for any delay in making a claim, we can backdate entitlement for up to six months for these not subject to pension age rules, and three months for those subject to pension age rules.
 Good cause is a reason that stopped a claim for benefit being made earlier.
 A special leaflet on this topic explains the considerations and includes an application form.top

 Verification and quality control

 The process of verifying information supplied by claimants or their representatives is undertaken to ensure that all entitlements to benefit are calculated correctly and that decisions reached are accurate and lawful.
-When verifying information we work to standards set by Government and only original and current documents can be accepted as evidence in support of a claim.
+When verifying information we work to standards set by the government, and only original and current documents can be accepted as evidence in support of a claim.
 We aim to maintain a secure gateway to the benefits we administer and to stop fraudulent claims.
-The monitoring of the quality, accuracy and speed of benefit assessment is integral to maintaining a well managed and accurate customer focused Benefits Service.
+The monitoring of the quality, accuracy and speed of benefit assessment is integral to maintaining a well-managed, accurate, customer-focused Benefits Service.
 Our aim is to use the information we collect to remove errors from the claims assessment process.
 We want to get things right first time and identify service delivery improvements.top